cbare/cbare.github.io/_drafts/words.md

 “We become the stories that we tell about ourselves.”

+“It's not madness, It's differently sane.”

+“I want to stay as close to the edge as I can without going over.
+Out on the edge you see all kinds of things you can't see from the center.” ― Kurt Vonnegut

+“You can never go home again but the truth is you can never leave home, so it's all right.” ― Maya Angelou

 “The past continues to erupt into the present and remains key to understanding it.”
 - https://www.nytimes.com/2021/06/13/books/review/historical-fiction-jonathan-lee.html